lupyuen/lupyuen.github.io/src/star64.md

 u32 res3;                 /* Reserved for PE COFF offset */
 ```

-This means that our NuttX Kernel will have to __recreate this RISC-V Linux Image Header__.
+Our NuttX Kernel shall __recreate this RISC-V Linux Image Header__.

-(Or U-Boot might not boot NuttX)
+(Or U-Boot Bootloader might refuse to boot NuttX)

 _Why does the pic show "MZ" at 0x0?
 Who is "MZ"?_